 While these studies show promising results, more research is needed to establish the optimal dosage and duration of CoQ10 supplementation for preventing miscarriage.

-It is important to note that CoQ10 may interact with certain medications, including blood thinners, blood pressure medications and chemotherapy drugs.
+It is important to note that CoQ10 may react with certain medications, including blood thinners, blood pressure medicines and chemotherapy drugs.
 If you are taking any medications, it is important to consult with your doctor before starting CoQ10 supplementation.
 However, it is always essential to consult with a doctor before starting any new supplement, especially during pregnancy.
 CoQ10 also has a range of other potential health benefits, making it a versatile supplement for overall well-being.
 By considering it as a potential aid in reducing the risk of miscarriage, expecting parents can take proactive steps towards a healthy pregnancy and a brighter future.

 *Note: The information provided is for educational purposes only and should not be considered medical advice.
 Always consult with a qualified doctor before starting any new supplement or treatment.